 They earn an average of about $84,000 per year, within a range of $59,000 to $111,000.

 In the realm of Big Four consulting, GlassDoor.com reports that junior consultants at Deloitte earn total compensation packages worth an average of about $90,000 and senior consultants about $111,000.
 The range is from $59,000 to $236,000.
 Consulting managers and partners draw even higher pay.
 However, there are caveats.

 Consulting firms, as well as independent consultants, typically bill by the hour.
 This practice has many downsides, for individual consultants and consulting clients alike, and has come under attack in some quarters.
 For more details, please see these articles:

 The BLS counts 718,700 management analysts as of May 2012 and expects their ranks to grow by a very robust 19%, or 133,800 positions, from 2012 to 2022.

 The BLS notes, correctly, that frequent travel is a typical part of the job.
 See our discussion of health and business travel.
 However, the BLS also claims that only about 25% work more than 40 hours per week.
 It is an understatement, at least for the most prestigious consulting firms.
 Work weeks of at least 60 hours are sometimes the norm, and 70 to 80 hours are not at all unusual.

+In addition to reading the above-referenced articles on billable hours and utilization rates, also see our discussions of living to work and the up or out policy.
 All these matters are of prime significance for the prospective consultant.
 In short, those who succeed in this field live to work and thrive under pressure.